Yuxuan-W/GEBC/README.md

 ## Using Our Baseline Models

+### Task: Boundary Captioning

-### Preparing evaluation package (Boundary Captioning)
+#### Preparing evaluation package
 To run Boundary Captioning task, you need to download the package https://github.com/LuoweiZhou/coco-caption/tree/de6f385503ac9a4305a1dcdc39c02312f9fa13fc/pycocoevalcap and put it under `utils` folder as:

 `GEBC/utils/pycocoevalcap`

-### Preparing features
+#### Preparing features
-Download and unzip the features from our listed google drive link: https://drive.google.com/drive/folders/1E-KML1rU_gd6CF4nkkNG8Jm3Cq6VBYRR?usp=sharing, make sure you have the following path:
+To run Boundary Captioning task, you need to download and unzip the features from our listed google drive link: https://drive.google.com/drive/folders/1E-KML1rU_gd6CF4nkkNG8Jm3Cq6VBYRR?usp=sharing, make sure you have the following path:

 `GEBC/datasets/features/region_feature`